Handle Operators in String Theory: Introduction

 We will consider Riemann surfaces, $\Sigma$, from a viewpoint that will enable us to discuss cutting and gluing of worldsheet path integrals using appropriate handle operator insertions, see Fig.~\ref{fig:pinch8},

 an idea that goes at least as far back as \cite{OoguriSakai87,Das88}; and in particular an early article by Polchinski \cite{Polchinski88}, work by Tseytlin \cite{Tseytlin90b,Tseytlin90} and recent work by Sen \cite{Sen15b} have been particularly influential for the developments in the current document.
+Some complementary work which includes some of the material needed to extend the current document to the superstring (which will be discussed elsewhere, beginning with \cite{Skliros20}) can also be found in the excellent papers by Atick, Moore and Sen \cite{AtickMooreSen88} and by Witten \cite{Witten12b,Witten12c} (as well as some important followups such as \cite{SenWitten15}).
 On the one hand, we would like to be able to cut open a worldsheet path integral across any given cycle, and possibly associate (pinch, twist and translation) moduli to this cycle.
 But we would like to be able to do so while keeping the moduli of the {\it remaining} Riemann surface fixed.
-This is a key point -- it corresponds to picking a slice in moduli space, $\mathscr{M}$, where the various moduli are (in a certain sense) ``as decoupled as possible'', and this places all string amplitudes of different genera on equal footing.
-The main hurdle to overcome (which also underlies much of the formalism we develop) is to proceed in a manner that leads to a {\it globally} well-defined (on $\Sigma$ and $\mathscr{M}$) construction.
+This is a key point -- it corresponds to picking a slice in moduli space, $\mathcal{M}$, where the various moduli are (in a certain sense) ``as decoupled as possible'', and this places all string amplitudes of different genera on equal footing.
+The main hurdle to overcome (which also underlies much of the formalism we develop) is to proceed in a manner that leads to a {\it globally} well-defined (on $\Sigma$ and $\mathcal{M}$) construction.
 So we need to study the relevant aspects of the deep interplay between local and global data, since most of the explicit formalism in string perturbation theory \cite{Polchinski_v1} is based on local considerations. \sk